7 Travel emission factors

 If the only information known is kilometres travelled, use the emission factors in this section.
 Factors such as individual vehicle fuel efficiency and driving efficiency mean that kilometre based estimates of carbon dioxide equivalent emissions are less accurate than calculating emissions based on fuel-use data.

 If the vehicle size and engine type are known, use the factors in Table 7.3, Table 7.4, Table 7.5 and Table 7.6.
-Table 7.7 lists default private car emission factors and Table 7.8 lists the default rental car emission factors based on distance travelled.
+The following Table 7.7 lists default private car emission factors and Table 7.8 lists the default rental car emission factors based on distance travelled.
 Table 7.9 lists emission factors for taxi travel based on dollars spent and kilometres travelled.

 Table 7.2 details engine sizes and typical corresponding vehicles.